 Source: Healing Turmeric Smoothie.

 Fresh herbs and spices are beneficial for more than just flavoring your meals.
 Many herbs and spices that are yin are also anti-inflammatory, making these valuable for plant-based eaters, especially athletes.
 Peppermint is a wonderful herb t0 use during summer.
 Fresh mint can be added to make simple, Herbal- Infused Water or something a little more decadent like these Raw Peppermint Chocolate Squares.
 For those with digestive stress, check out how peppermint oil can ease this.
 Turmeric is another yin spice to incorporate into more of your meals.
 For an ultra cooling turmeric treat, opt for making this Healing Turmeric Smoothie.
 Avoid spices and herbs like cinnamon, cayenne pepper and ginger as these are considered more yang.

 Keeping the Balance

 There are many other yin foods to help you stay cool this summer.
-Incorporating foods like leafy greens, mushrooms, kiwi and healthy oils into more meals can help regulate your body.
+Incorporating foods like leafy greens, mushrooms, kiwi, and healthy oils into more meals can help regulate your body.
 Make sure to check out these other 10 foods to help you keep cool.
-It’s also important to add in neutral foods to recipes such as whole grains and beans.
+It’s also important to add neutral foods to recipes such as whole grains and beans.
 The key to truly keeping cool is to find a balance between the yin and yang foods you eat.
-Beyond food, staying extremely hydrated and releasing sweat through daily exercise are crucial ways to keep cool.
+Beyond food, staying extremely hydrated, and releasing sweat through daily exercise are crucial ways to keep cool.

 Share your favorite yin foods that can help combat summer heat with us, Green Monster!
 How do you balance out your yin and yang?